 Bajji is a common term and can be prepared with many vegetables.
-My son’s most favorite is snack.
-Bajjis are deep red in color, when it is served in hotels.
+My son’s most favorite are a snack.
+Bajjis are deep red in color when it is served in hotels.
 But I love its original orange color and I preferred not to add any food color.
-But if you wish to have, hotel like deep red bajjis, you may add ‘orange’ or ‘kesari’ color to the dough.
+But if you wish to have, hotel like deep red bajjis, you may add ‘orange’ or ‘Kesari’ color to the dough.

 Prep time : 3 min,

 Cooking time : 10 min,